syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Columns.md

 ## Reorder

 Reordering can be done by drag and drop the particular column header from one index to another index within the Grid.
-Reordering can be enabled by setting `AllowReordering` property as `True`.
+Reordering can be enabled by setting `AllowReordering` property as `true`.

 The following code example describes the above behavior.